jsoref/pdns/pdns/recursordist/docs/settings.rst

 ``socket-owner``, ``socket-group``, ``socket-mode``
 ---------------------------------------------------
-Owner, group and mode of the controlsocket.
+Owner, group, and mode of the controlsocket.
 Owner and group can be specified by name, mode is in octal.

 .. _setting-spoof-nearmiss-max: